-If you run a pharmaceutical business in the Netherlands and you want to put a new medicine on the market, you will need to have this medicine registered with the Medicines Evaluation Board (MEB, College ter Beoordeling van Geneesmiddelen, CBG).
+Do you run a pharmaceutical business in the Netherlands and do you want to put a new medicine on the market?
+You will need to have this medicine registered with the Medicines Evaluation Board (MEB, College ter Beoordeling van Geneesmiddelen, CBG).
 You must submit a dossier to the CBG that contains all the chemo-pharmaceutical, pharmacological, toxicological, clinical and other research data.
 Product information should be submitted in Dutch.
 In some cases, medicines without a Dutch translation of the product information may be authorised.

 If the research falls under the Medical Research (Human Subjects) Act (Wet medisch-wetenschappelijk onderzoek met mensen, WMO) or the Embryos Act (Embryowet), you must first have the research protocol reviewed by a Medical Research Ethics Committee (Medisch-Ethische Toetsingscommissie, METC) or the Central Committee on Research Involving Human Subjects (CCMO).

 If you market a medicine, you must supply it together with a package leaflet.
 This leaflet contains product information for the patient in plain language.
 Package leaflets relating to new medicines or to medicines that have changed significantly must be submitted to consumer panels.
 The package leaflet must be approved by the Medicines Evaluation Board (CBG).

 Maximum prices for medicines